Last updated 3 August 2018

 If you delete and unshare a file, it will be removed from Peerio’s servers, network, and all users immediately.
 However, we cannot destroy evidence that a file with a particular encrypted file ID was once sent in a message.
 The message it was sent in will have a trace of this ID, as it is in the encrypted body of the message.
 Because it is encrypted, we are unable to remove it from such messages.
 This allows the Peerio app to verify that files the server has sent with a message were put there by the designated sender, and not a third party.
 Peerio cannot read the plaintext name of the file.

-Upon account deletion, Peerio removes all your data from our servers and network, except for your account username, your Peerio Public Key, and any messages and files you have shared with other users that you have not destroyed.
-This information is necessary for your former contacts to be able to identify and decrypt messages they have received from you.
+Upon account deletion, Peerio removes all your data from our servers and network, except for your account username, your Peerio Public Key, any messages and files you have shared with other users that you have not destroyed, and any data required to maintain the functionality and operability of Peerio for existing users.
+This information is necessary for your former contacts to be able to identify and decrypt messages they have received from you and continue utilizing the application as intended.
 This information also helps us prevent attempts to create fraudulent accounts representing a previous user.

 The Peerio Service runs on servers operated by our contractors and those servers may be located outside of Canada.

-Information related to users you have invited to join Peerio, but who have not subsequently created an account with Peerio, will be removed after ninety (90) days.
-This time is solely used to help deliver contact requests and referral rewards to you and your contacts and will never be used for any other purpose.
+Information related to users you have invited to join Peerio, but who have not subsequently created an account with Peerio, will be retained while your account remains active.
+This information is solely used to help deliver contact requests, referral rewards to you and your contacts, and to provide you with notifications when one of your contacts joins Peerio.
+This information will never be used for any other purpose.

 We recognize that law enforcement agencies may make legitimate requests for user data from Peerio.
 Peerio is located in Quebec, Canada and all of our information systems are managed from Canada.
 We are of the view that we can only be compelled to provide information to third parties according to the federal laws of Canada and the provincial laws in Quebec.
 We are also of the view that we can only be compelled to provide the limited user information we have according to the federal laws of Canada and the provincial laws in Quebec.
 We will only provide user information to a third party where we are of the view that we are compelled to do so by applicable legal process.